Our 'small school' Ethos

 Small school - Big outcomes.

 Though we offer boarding for high school-aged children, most Kooralbyn students are local day students who reside in the Scenic Rim and lower Logan shire regions of the Gold Coast hinterlands.
-In many ways, the school aspires to reflect the time-tested approach of old English schools who believe that by maintaining the highest standards of dress, behaviour, mutual respect and work ethic, its students will develop positive habits that in turn evoke self-belief and success on whatever pathways their individual strengths and passions lead them.
+In many ways, TKIS aspires to provide a somewhat traditional approach to schooling with the belief that by maintaining the highest standards of dress, behaviour, mutual respect and work ethic, its students will develop positive habits that in turn evoke self-belief and success on whatever pathways their individual strengths and passions lead them.

 Our school’s motto is: Absol Fiducia – Absolute Self Belief.

 Our student pledge is: As a Kooralbyn student I pledge, to believe in myself and strive to be the best that I can be, because anything is possible, when I’m the best that I can be.

 Our school’s colours are maroon, grey and white which are worn with pride by every TKIS student past and present.